oh-data-sci/search_term_classification/README.md

 python run.py
 ```

-read on for details. additionally, you might want to explore the jupyter notebooks that explain the experimentation process.
+read on for details. additionally, you might want to explore the jupyter notebooks (via `pipenv run jupyter-lab`) that explain the experimentation process.

 # solution overview:
 - exploratory phase: